Find this Common Core aligned Teacher Guide and more like it in our Elementary School Category!

-Many people have made notable contributions in establishing the United States and its government.
-Among the more luminary are the founding fathers; remembering these men and their significant contributions can be made simple with the use a character map.
-Students can create and chart relevant historical information about any historical figures in a way that is fun and engaging.
+Many people made notable contributions in establishing the United States and its government.
+Among these luminaries are the founding fathers.
+Remembering these men and their significant contributions is simple with a storyboard.
+Students can create and chart relevant information about any historical figures in a way that is fun and engaging.

 Example: Founding Fathers

-James Madison felt that the freedom of Religion was the most important issue for the founding of the United States.
+James Madison felt freedom of Religion was an extremely important issue in the founding of the United States.

 Benjamin Franklin's feeling was that public education was the most important.
 He said, "An investment in knowledge pays the best interest."